Market Overview

 Schools

-Chesterfield leads on school quality with a 79% average pass rate (rated Strong) compared to 73% in Fredericksburg.
-Top schools in Chesterfield include Cosby High School and Clover Hill High School.
-In Fredericksburg, families look to James Monroe High School and Walker-Grant Middle School.
+Chesterfield has a 79% average SOL pass rate; Fredericksburg has 73% (2024 state assessment data).
+Public schools in Chesterfield include Cosby High School and Clover Hill High School; in Fredericksburg, James Monroe High School and Walker-Grant Middle School.
 See Chesterfield schools | See Fredericksburg schools

 Chesterfield